 2.2.2.
 “Transition phase” means the duration of the transition demand.

 2.2.3.
-“Planed event” is a situation which is known [in advance], e.g. at the time of activation such as a journey point (e.g. exit of a highway) etc. and which requires a transition demand.
+“Planned event” is a situation which is known [in advance], e.g. at the time of activation such as a journey point (e.g. exit of a highway) etc. and which requires a transition demand.

 2.2.4.
-“Unplaned event” is a situation which is unknown [in advance], but assumed as very likely in happening, e.g. [road construction, inclement weather, approaching emergency vehicle, missing lane marking, load falling from truck (collision)] and which requires a transition demand.
+“Unplanned event” is a situation which is unknown [in advance], but assumed as very likely in happening, e.g. [road construction, inclement weather, approaching emergency vehicle, missing lane marking, load falling from truck (collision)] and which requires a transition demand.

 2.2.5.
 “Imminent danger” describes a situation or an event which leads to a collision of the vehicle with another road user or an obstacle unless an emergency manoeuvre is executed.